bellycard/middleman-blog-authors/README.md

 ---
 ```

 Create a template for the author page.
-If this is not your main template, put it
+If this is not your default template, put it
 in source/layouts:

 `source/layouts/author.html.haml`